Can I Qualify for Disability Benefits with a Blood Disease?

 - Polycythemia Vera — 7.09

 - Aplastic Anemias (“with bone marrow or stem cell transplantation) — 7.17

 There is no Section 7.03, 7.04, 7.11 through 7.14, or 7.16.
 The above list reflects Section 7.00 in its entirety.
 However, if you have a rare disease which is not included in the Blue Book, you could still potentially qualify based on the SSA’s Compassionate Allowances program (CAL).
 You can also qualify without being covered in the Listing through a medical-vocational allowance.

 Returning to those conditions which are in the Listing, each comes with its own set of criteria which applicants must meet.
 For example, if you are filing a claim based on chronic anemia (“hematocrit persisting at 30% or less”), you must need a blood transfusion at least once every two months on average; or, if this is not the case, your anemia will then be evaluated for the “resulting impairment under criteria for the affected body system.”

 You can read the full text of the SSA’s blood disorder guidelines here.

 Unfortunately for claimants, being approved is extremely difficult.
 The majority of applications are denied at the initial stage, and success rates plummet even lower during the appeals process.
 An experienced and aggressive disability lawyer can help you prepare the strongest claim possible.
-To schedule your free, private legal consultation, call the law offices of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online.
+To schedule your free, private legal consultation, call the law offices of Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online.